 - Sewage pump maintenance.
 Ensure your sump pump doesn’t sit on debris such as silt or gravel, which could be sucked up into the pump, ruining the motor.
 Instead, place it on a steady flat brick.
 Also, ensure the sump basin has a filter fabric around it to stop debris from coming in.

-What You Can Do If You Have a Sewage Backup in the Basement
+What You Can Do If You Have a Sewer Backup

-Calling a professional restoration company is the best way to deal with sewage backup in the basement.
+Calling a professional restoration company is your best way to deal with sewage backup in your basement.
 However, here’s what you can do to mitigate the damage in your home before the restoration team arrives:

 - Evacuate the flooded area.
 Sewage contaminants are hazardous to pets as well.